With the opening of Universal Studios Florida in 1990, the company had a public relations nightmare on its hands.

 measured over 3 inches long without the root."

-To control the mechanical sharks, a specially designed program called DADS is used.
-This program displays what is happening
+To control the mechanical sharks, a specially designed program called DADS was used.
+This program displayed what was happening

 on the ride virtually in 3D.
-An operator watches the 3D ride on the computer and then controls what happens.
+An operator watched the 3D ride on the computer and then controled what happens.

-The program also detects problems with the mechanical sharks.
-Any technical problems with the sharks are usually fixed with
+The program also detected problems with the mechanical sharks.
+Any technical problems with the sharks were usually fixed with

-frogmen who can fix it without draining the lagoon.
+frogmen who can fix issues without draining the lagoon.
 There have only been a few problems with the sharks so extensive that

 the entire lagoon had to be drained dry of water in order to fix the sharks.